BGP/MPLS L3 VPN

 11.0.1.1 - 100 0 i

 Each entry in the output represent a VPN path in the VPN table.
-For each VPN path, the RD and actual prefix along with the nexthop information is shown.
-Paths in the VPN table are either received from other VPN-IPv4 peers (other PEs) or exported from local VRFs.
+For each VPN path, the output displays the RD and actual prefix along with the next hop information.
+The output also displays paths in the VPN table received from other VPN-IPv4 peers or exported from local VRFs.

 switch# show bgp vpn-ipv4 20.0.1.0/24